 Discovering that you are infertile can be a rollercoaster of emotions.
 You and your spouse are going to have good days and bad days and days even worse than bad.
 It can be a lot of stress on your marriage.
 Look for ways to nurture each other and your marriage.
 Don't lock yourself away from your friends and family.
 One out of every five couples in the U.S. struggles with infertility, and you might be surprised who you know who are going through the same struggles that you are.
 And, most importantly, pray.
 Pray together, separately, or with friends and family, but pray.

 There are fertility treatment options that are respectful to life and the sanctity of marriage, but be sure to do your research.
-Here in the Denver Area, you can visit Bella Natural Women's Care and Family Wellness who offer life affirming fertility options.
+Here in the Denver Area, you can visit Bella Natural Women's Care and Family Wellness where life affirming fertility options are available.

 Through prayer and discernment, you and your spouse might discover that you are called to serve as adoptive parents.
 If you would like to learn more about adopting a child, you can visit Catholic Charities of Denver Adoptive Counseling Service here.

 What do we believe about embryonic stem cell research?

 If a human embryo is the combined genetic information from an egg and a sperm before implantation into the uterine wall, what is an embryonic stem cell and where do they come from?
 Most embryonic stem cells com from unused embryos from in vitro fertilization or IVF that are donated to science when the parents have stopped IVF.
 As you read above, these are embryos where fertilization occurred in a lab instead of inside a woman.
 They too are the combined genetic information from an egg and a sperm that have yet to implant in a uterus.
 Implantation usually begins 5-6 days after fertilization during in utero fertilization.